Q. Do I need to be PONY registered?

 Q. Where are the tournaments located/How far are they?

 A. PA Softball tournaments are located in or near South Central Pennsylvania, just north of the Maryland border off I-81, and just West of Harrisburg, also off I-81.
-We are easy to get to as the PA Turnpike, I-81, Rt.
-11, and Rt.
-641 are all within minutes of most complexes.
-Each tournaments uses different complexes due to a varying amount of teams in each tournament, however, we typically use fields in and around the Chambersburg, PA area.
-On larger weekends we will likely use additional facilities near Mechanicsburg, PA and Hagerstown, MD.
-To find out how far you are from our us, you can visit our driving distances section, which also has directions for over 50 locations from the Mid-Atlantic.
+We are easy to get to as the PA Turnpike, I-81 and PA turnpike are within a few minutes of most complexes.
+Each tournaments uses different complexes due to a varying amount of teams in each tournament, however, we typically use fields in Hagerstown, MD, Chambersburg, PA, and Mechanicsubrg, PA areas.
 We are located approximately 2 hours from Philadelphia, State College, Washington DC, Baltimore, Sterling, Scranton, Johnstown, and Allentown and 3 hours from Pittsburgh, Richmond, New York City, & Binghamton.

 Q. How do I get to the fields?